kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/project/instructions.md

 * Design, UX
   points: 4
   level: medium
-  Overall look and feel, user experience (UX), material-ui and graphical components, CSS styling
+  Overall look and feel, user experience (UX), material-ui/bootstrap and graphical components, CSS styling

-* Git and DevOps
+##### Application development

+* Sign In, Sign Up, Log Out
   points: 4
   level: medium
-  Commit history, branch usage, merge versus rebase, squashing, unit tests, CI/CD (eg run unit tests and Travis, Jenkins, ...), linter, ...

-Application development
+  Make a sign in form, a sign up form and create all the API needed.
+  The user can also log out.

 * Welcome screens
   points: 4